 In order to travel to Luxembourg, ETIAS eligible citizens from around the world will be able to obtain their European Visa Waiver for Luxembourg online from 2021.

-Europe Visa for Luxembourg
+Europe Visa Waiver for Luxembourg

 A Luxembourg Visa Waiver will permit tourists and business travelers alike to enter the Schengen zone and travel around any of the European nations included in the Schengen agreement for the duration of their stay without needing to apply for a new visa or visit any embassies.

-The ETIAS applicant will need to complete an online application which will take approximately 10 minutes and will be subsequently sent to be digitally screened by the European Travel Information and Authorisation System (ETIAS).
+The ETIAS applicant will need to complete an online form which will take approximately 10 minutes and will be subsequently sent to be digitally screened by the European Travel Information and Authorisation System (ETIAS).
 They will have to provide certain personal contact information, passport and travel details and answer some basic security and health questions.
 When the ETIAS is approved, it will be sent to the applicant’s email address.